maainul/Java/src/linkedList/README.md

 19. Given only a pointer/reference to a node to be deleted in a singly linked list , how do you delete it?
 20. Function to check if a singly linked list is palindrome
 21. Write a function to get the intersection point of two linked lists
-22. Print reverse of a linked list without actually reversing
 23. Remove duplicate from a sorted linked list
 24. Remove duplicate from an unsorted linked list
 25. Pairwise swap elements of a given linked list